CCMS-UCSD/GNPSDocumentation/docs/quickstart.md

 ## Create a GNPS Account

 Account registration is a simple process, and completely private – GNPS will never use your contact information for any reason other than to email you the outcome of your dataset submissions and other workflows.
-To register an account, navigate to the GNPS web site – http://gnps.ucsd.edu/.
+To register an account, navigate to the [GNPS web site](https://gnps.ucsd.edu/).
 Here you will find a registration link in the upper right corner of the page, just below the login box.

 ![GNPS login box](img/MassIVE_login_box.png)